PeterFriedrich/machine-sound-prediction/readme.md

 ### TODO:

 1. Write pre-processing code using basic signal processsing techniques
+- determine if better spectrograms can be created, these ones seem to be overly sparse

 2. Apply basic resnet to classify each spectral image
+- get more pretraining data, from healthy machines?
+-
+- possibly move to resnet 80 or densnet